mcornick/clilol/docs/clilol_purl_get.md

 ### Options

 ```
+  -a, --address string   address whose PURL to get
   -h, --help             help for get
   -n, --name string      name of the PURL to get
-  -u, --username string   username whose PURL to get
 ```

 ### Options inherited from parent commands